cunybpl/nycet_pnp/src/content/guides/systems/air-cooled-chiller.md

 ### Compressor

 The compressor increases the temperature and pressure of the refrigerant; a chiller may have one or more compressors.
-Air-cooled chillers typically have screw, scroll and reciprocating compressors.
-Reciprocating compressors are one of the most widely used types of compressors in this type of chillers.
-It comprises a cylinder and a piston that performs reciprocating motion to enable the compression of the refrigerant.
-Screw compressors can produce high pressure for small amounts of refrigerant vapor, compressing the refrigerant between a pair of meshing screws.
-Scroll compressors have two interleaved scrolls that simultaneously rotate to compress the refrigerant vapor in a chamber.
+Air-cooled chillers typically have screw, scroll, and reciprocating compressors.

+Reciprocating compressors are among the most widely used types in this type of chiller.
+They consist of a cylinder and a piston that move in a reciprocating motion to compress the refrigerant.
+Screw compressors generate high pressure for small amounts of refrigerant vapor by compressing it between a pair of meshing screws.
+Scroll compressors use two interleaved scrolls that rotate simultaneously to compress refrigerant vapor within a chamber.
 <a class="continue" href="/documents/components/constant-speed-compressor-and-motor"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 ### Condenser Fan